Inspiration

 Updated:

 The legalization of cannabis is expanding around the world.
-And while every country hasn't embraced the plant, more countries are slowly deciding to relax their weed laws, especially for medical use.
+And while every country hasn't embraced the plant, more countries are deciding to relax their weed laws, especially for medical use.

 When the discussion of cannabis legalization takes place, many like to use the argument of the plant having a negative impact on society, but in fact, it's done the opposite.